mwarning/openwrt-examples/README.md

 Feel free to submit new examples and fix errors! :-)

 myapp1:
-* dummy daemon written C that forks into background and exits after 60 seconds
+* dummy daemon written C that forks into background and exits after some (configurable) time.
 * the following files will be installed:
   * /usr/bin/myapp1
   * /etc/config/myapp1